 Thanks to the higher levels of sunlight and a fresh supply of nutrients from burned vegetation, young trees that survived the fire actually have a growth spurt and become stronger.
 Native species begin to flourish.
 Wildflowers begin to bloom abundantly.
 Burned trees attract diverse birds and mammals.
 New plants are born.

 A forest that endures a fire ends up being even more eco-rich, grand, and diverse than ever before.
 The unfavorable elements are cleared out, the good elements ride out the storm and grow even stronger, and new elements are cultivated.

-In those days, moments, or weeks, I take a deep breath and remind myself that I am a forest.
-I might be walking through flames right now, but it won’t last forever.
-It’s temporary.
-It’s necessary.
-It’s not out to get me.
+In those days, moments (or weeks), I take a deep breath and remind myself that I am a forest.
+I might be walking through flames right now, but they won’t last forever.
+They’re temporary.
+They’re necessary.
+They’re not out to get me.